pagkly/Zed/Investopedia3/Stop-Loss Order Definition.md

 A sell stop order refers to when a customer requests that a broker sell a security if it moves below a specified stop price.
 In a buy stop order, the stop price is set above the current market price.

-Investors may further enhance the efficacy of their [stop-loss order by combining it with a trailing stop](https://www.investopedia.com/articles/trading/08/trailing-stop-loss.asp).
+Investors may further enhance the efficacy of their [[stop-loss order by combining it with a trailing stop]](https://www.investopedia.com/articles/trading/08/trailing-stop-loss.asp).
 A trailing stop is a trade order where the stop-loss price isn't fixed at a specific dollar amount, but it is instead set at a certain percentage or dollar amount below the [market price](https://www.investopedia.com/terms/m/market-price.asp).

 ## A Real World Example of a Stop-Loss Order